The-Midlight-Crew/Minecraft-OpenAL-bypass/README.md

 # Minecraft-OpenAL-bypass
 This is a modified version of Prism Launcher that bypasses the issues that some anti-viruses have with OpenAL.

+## How too use.
+1. Download the latest release.
+2. Unzip it.
+3. Run Prism Launcher.

+That's it.
+If you have trouble, then create an issue.
+If your antivirus flags something else, create an issue and we'll try to find a library that works.

 ## Wait, what do you mean a modified version?

 It's literally just Prism Launcher but with one setting changed and a different audio library.
 In fact, you can check for yourself.
 All that should be different is prismlauncher.config file, soft_oal.dll, and maybe the accounts.json file and logs folder because I didn't want to give my Minecraft account away.